Advanced examples#

 The user may also use tf.Variable and parametrized gates in any other way that is supported by Tensorflow, such as defining custom Keras layers and using the Sequential model API to train them.

-Similarly, Pytorch supports automatic differentiation.
-The following script optimizes the parameters of the variational circuit of the first example using the Pytorch framework.
+Similarly, pytorch supports automatic differentiation.
+The following script optimizes the parameters of the variational circuit of the first example using the pytorch framework.

 import torch

-from qibo import gates, models
+from qibo import Circuit, gates, set_backend

 # Optimization parameters